Firstly, please ensure you have followed our guides for publishing, found here:

 6. Flush the cache from the entire website or disable plugins that could cause caching, as that can cause our pages not to update correctly.

-If you are looking to unpublish a page, unpublish it from Instapage first, then go into the plugin and delete the URL from the list.
+7. When you are looking to unpublish a page, unpublish it from Instapage first, then go into the plugin and delete the URL from the list.
 Both steps are necessary for the page to be unpublished.
 If the second step is not done, when the page is pushed to be republished again, it will not show up in the Add Page tab.

 2) Access denied / Request failed with status 500

 If you are encountering an Access denied or Request failed with status 500 error when attempting to publish, it means that the subdomain+domain of your website are not associated with the Instapage account you are publishing from.
+This error can also appear in the form of There was an error during page update process.

 !
 You must add the exact subdomain you use for WordPress/Drupal publishing, not a different subdomain of the same domain.
 If you have your main website on www.domain.com and you are publishing on that, add "www.domain.com", not "pages.domain.com" or anything else.